MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

    - Finally register `authenticatedDio` (using function reference to `AuthApiClient.refreshToken`)

 3. **Clear API Responsibilities:** The API key injection is handled entirely by `DioFactory` via interceptors.
-   The `AuthApiClient` does not add the API key itself, which makes the correct DI setup critical.
+   Both `basicDio` and `authenticatedDio` instances include the API key interceptor to ensure all API requests have the correct authorization.
+The `AuthApiClient` does not add the API key itself.

 ## Troubleshooting Authentication Issues